 We expect that a high percentage of our future sales will come from sales of new products.
 We sell products in markets that are characterized by rapid technological change, evolving industry standards, frequent new product introductions and products with short life cycles.
 The markets for some of these products are extremely competitive and may entail technologies that are new, immature and/or unpredictable to us.
 These markets and our endeavors to meet the markets may not develop into profitable opportunities and we have in the past invested substantial resources in emerging technologies that did not achieve the market acceptance and generate returns that we had expected.
 Recently, we have made significant investments in embedded storage controller technologies, especially those relating to SSD.
-Failure to grow our embedded storage products or to recoup on our investments in these and other technologies could materially adversely affect our results of operations and future business outlook.
+Failure to grow our embedded storage products or to recoup on our investments in these and other technologies could materially and adversely affect our results of operations and future business outlook.
 As a result, it is difficult to anticipate our future revenue streams from, or provide assurances on the success and the sustainability of, our new products.

-The average selling prices of our mobile storage products have historically decreased rapidly and will likely do so in the future, which could harm our revenue and profitability.
+The average selling prices of our controller ICs have historically decreased and will likely do so in the future, which could harm our revenue and profitability.

-The products we develop and sell, especially those for expandable and embedded storage solutions, are used for high volume applications and many of them are subject to rapid declines in average selling prices.
-Our average selling prices have historically decreased significantly, and we believe that it is possible they may also fall in the future.
+The controller ICs we develop and sell, especially those for expandable and embedded storage solutions, are used for high volume applications and have historically decreased over time, and we believe that it is possible they may also fall in the future.
 We may experience period-to-period fluctuations in future operating results if our average selling prices decline.
 We may be forced to reduce the average unit price of our products in response to new product introductions by our competitors, competitive pricing pressures and other factors.
-The consumer electronics market is extremely cost sensitive, which may result in rapidly declining average selling prices of electronic devices and components, such as those made by us, used in devices and create downward pressure on our average selling prices and operating results.
+The mobile and computing devices markets are extremely cost sensitive, which may result in rapidly declining average selling prices of electronic devices and components, such as those made by us, used in devices and create downward pressure on our average selling prices and operating results.
 To maintain acceptable operating results, we will need to develop and introduce new products and product enhancements on a timely basis and continue to reduce our costs.
 We have also introduced products for the embedded storage market that typically experiences less intense competition.
 If we are unable to offset any reductions in our average selling prices by increasing our sales volumes or reducing corresponding production costs, or if we fail to gain more successes with embedded products or if we fail to develop and introduce new products and enhancements on a timely basis, our sales and operating results will be materially and adversely affected.